 Christmas ornaments are a great decorating staple – and not just for your tree!

-Gather simple dollar store ball ornaments and some greenery (foraged from your back yard!) and put them in a large bowl for a simple decorative accent that’s perfect placed on a nightstand or dressing table.
+Gather simple dollar store ball ornaments and some greenery (foraged from your back yard!) and put them in a large bowl for a simple decorative accent that’s perfect placed on a bedside table or dressing table.

 bowl of Christmas ornaments and evergreens